Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

     sudo su -
     ```
 - The earlier run of our script [/home/vagrant/delete_all.sh](delete_all.sh) actually preserved the content of `/var/lib/replicated/snapshots/`
-and also synced it to `/root/snap`.
-Let's check that both locatins contains something and not empty.
+and also have synced it to `/root/snap`.
+Let's check that both locations contain something and are not empty.
     - Execute :
     ```bash
     du -h /var/lib/replicated/snapshots/